Dik Leatherdale’s homepage

 During the winter of 2004/5, during a period of "professional inactivity", I started work on an emulator for the first computer I ever had at my disposal (albeit only occasionally) – the Ferranti Atlas 1.

-I've been working on the emulator in fits and starts ever since.
-The difficulties of the unstandardised floating point operations are still something of a mystery and I've still got a few more extracodes to implement though the current focus is on implementing job descriptions and job scheduling.
-On the other hand, with the help of Iain MacCallum and Bill Purvis, we now have a working copy of the Brooker-Morris Compiler Compiler.
+I’ve been working on the emulator in fits and starts ever since.
+The difficulties of the unstandardised floating point operations are still something of a mystery and I still have a few more extracodes to implement.